11. Yubari King Melons

 3. Beluga Caviar

 These tiny, mysterious black pearls purport to be the best thing you have ever tasted.
 It calls to you with a promise of being a little salty, and a little fishy – but do you actually know what you are eating?
 Caviar is salt-cured fish eggs of different species of sturgeon.
-To name a few, Sevruga, Ossetra, and the infamous Beluga.
+To name a few, Sevruga, Ossetra, and the famous Beluga.
 Their eggs are harvested from the mature female sturgeon during their migration upstream to look for a mate.
 Beluga caviar is the most expensive of them all, with market prices ranging from US$7,000 to US$10,000 per kilogram.
 Coming from the beluga sturgeon, it is found mainly in the Caspian Sea, the world’s largest salt-water lake.
 Beluga caviar is typically served on its own on bread or toast, to preserve its natural flavor.

 Origin : regions of the Caspian and Black Seas

 Price : US$ 7,000 – US$ 10,000/kg